ScottWorks/React-Redux-Auth0/README.md

 - ListContainer ...displays potential friends
   - `users` ...array of users with shape of `{id, user_data, isFriend}`
   - `onUserClick(id: number)` ...callback to invoke when user is clicked
-- FriendsContainer ...displays friends
-  - `friends` ...array of friends with shape of `{id, user_data, isFriend}`
-  - `onUserClick(id: number)` ...callback to invoke when user is clicked
-- Person ...a person that is displayed in either the user or friend lists.
+- PersonCard ...a person that is displayed in either the user or friend lists.
   - `user_data: Object` ...data that will be displayed
   - `isFriend: Boolean` ...disables add friend button in User List if true.
-- FilterLink ...a link with a callback
+- FilterContainer ...a link with a callback
   - `onClick()` ...is a callback to invoke when the link is clicked.

 #### Components

-- FriendList ...displays users based on current filter, renders FriendList
-- PersonList ...displays users based on current filter, renders PersonList
+- PersonList ...displays people based on current filter, renders both user and friends lists.
-- FilterSelection ...gets current filter and renders a Link
+- Filter ...gets current filter and renders a Link
   - `filter: string` ...current state of the filter